donedotcom/backbone-mongodb/README.md

 When loaded on a node.js server (where node-mongodb-native is available), provides:

-1. Ordering of save, fetch, and delete methods to follow the standard node callback pattern: callback(err, response)
+1. save, fetch, and delete methods that follow the standard node callback pattern: callback(err, response)
-2. support for loading and saving to the mongodb
+2. support for loading from and saving to the mongodb
-3. support for properly saving updates to embedded documents

 # Client Side

 When loaded on the browser, provides:

-1. Support for sending partial updates of documents and embedded documents to the server
+1. access to the same methods (validation, etc) that the server has
+2. Backbone.js sync support for document-level

+# Credit

+Structural credit and general props for writing beautiful code to jashkenas and the Backbone.js crew.